akshaynanavare/zomato-mock/README.md

 ### How alogithm works ?
-Step 1:
-    Build graph data structure from availble restaurants and driver's current location Step 2:
+1. Build graph data structure from availble restaurants and driver's current location
-    Set maximum weight to an edge between driver and restaurant's node => max(time taken to reach restaurant, avg preparation time taken by restaurant)
+2. Set maximum weight to an edge between driver and restaurant's node => max(time taken to reach restaurant, avg preparation time taken by restaurant)
-Step 3:
-    Build heap from available nodes
+3. Build heap from available nodes
-Step 4:
-    Choose the minimum weight from the available nodes Step 5:
+4. Choose the minimum weight from the available nodes
-    If the given node is restaurant then update graph by adding the restaurant's customer because we can not visit customers without picking meal from restaurant
+5. If the given node is restaurant then update graph by adding the restaurant's customer because we can not visit customers without picking meal from restaurant
-Step 6:
-    Add customer node's edge in all unvisited nodes because the next node might be some other restaurant and in that case our first customer wont be reached
+6. Add customer node's edge in all unvisited nodes because the next node might be some other restaurant and in that case our first customer wont be reached
-Step 7:
-    Get all the neighbors of the restaurant and compute the heap again Step 8:
+7. Get all the neighbors of the restaurant and compute the heap again
-    Update heap to the processing heap
+8. Update heap to the processing heap
-Step 9:
-    Repeat the process from step 4 until our heap is empty Step 10:
+9. Repeat the process from step 4 ntil our heap is empty
-    return last heap node with having time and path.
+10. Return last heap node with having time and path.

 ### Optimization scope